Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Real Data Applications

-The heterogeneity in the availability of meteorological records is a common problem especially in the developing world, where weather stations with data can be traced back in time may be limited, making the inference in many regions heavily rely on model assumptions that are vulnerable to misspecification.
-Moreover, most classical approaches depend on asymptotic results from extreme value theory; for example, the block maxima method with generalized extreme value distribution (GEV) is built upon the limiting distribution of block maxima \citep{fish:28, gned:43}, which may not be a good approximation when the sample size is not very large.
-Furthermore, generalization of such models to incorporate spatial dependency are typically non-trivial, sophisticated modeling is required to borrow information from nearby stations \citep[see, e.g.,][]{yin:18}.

-Our proposed methods are applied to handle the heterogeneity in record lengths.
-We obtained approximating families from the longer records in stations established earlier and used these families to fit shorter records from stations established more recently.
-Furthermore, the population-level information extracted from the longer records will help reduce variance in estimation especially when the data from the fitting station is relatively short.

-We targeted the distribution of the annual maximum rainfall per hour, where each station defines subpopulation.
-For example, Beijing station had $52$ years of data available, and the 52 annual maxima are denoted as $\cbrk{Y_{1j}, j = 1, \ldots 52}$.
-As the distribution of precipitation is heavily right-skewed with heavy right-tail, the pre-smoothing density estimates could be zero within the working domain, creating an issue when we calculate the log-density.
-To address this issue, we applied log-scaling by first working with densities of log-precipitation $X \defas \log Y$, and then applying change of variables to construct approximating families in the original scale of the precipitation.
-More details of the scaling approach is described in the \hyperref[appendix:log.inf]{Appendix}.
+Our target is the distribution of the annual maximum rainfall per hour, where each station defines a subpopulation.
+As the distribution of precipitation is heavily right-skewed, the pre-smoothing density estimates could be zero within the working domain, creating an issue when we calculate the log-density.
+To address this issue and the positive constraint, log-precipitation is used as the working variable.
+See \autoref{supp-appendix:log.inf} of the Supplementary Materials for detail.